Rubye De Remer: Personal beauty

 French artist Paul Helleu chose De Remer as his "ideal of American beauty" in 1920.

 Press accounts quoted Florenz Ziegfeld, Jr. referring to De Remer as "The most beautiful blonde since Venus."

 For her part, De Remer claimed that "beauty is often a handicap."
 She said that an attractive woman in the theater is often typecast in minor "pretty" roles and does not get the best parts.
 "I want people to say of my work, 'she is more willing to cover her features with make-up and play strong character parts than she is to be 'dolled-up' in silks and satins and walk on and off a scene like a mannequin in a fashion parade," she said.
 "People pay for seats in a theater to see acting, not to witness a display of gowns or pulchritude [beauty].”

 Personal life

 De Remer married Alan T. De Remer in Denver on June 5, 1912.
 The couple divorced on October 29, 1919.

 She had a well-publicized romance with "American Millionaire" Benjamin Throop.
-In 1923, it was reported that "she had lost the companionship of the man to which she had practically given her life in recent years."
+In 1923, it was reported that "she had lost the companionship of the man to whom she had practically given her life in recent years."
 The man's wife allegedly refused a divorce, and his father "hired aid to part his son" from De Remer.

 De Remer and Throop married on April 7, 1924, in Paris.